grafana/loki/docs/sources/installation/docker.md

 You can install Loki and Promtail with Docker or Docker Compose if you are evaluating, testing, or developing Loki.
 For production, we recommend installing with Tanka or Helm.

-The configuration acquired by download specifies running Loki as a single binary.
+The configuration acquired with these installation instructions run Loki as a single binary.

 ## Prerequisites